michaeledgar/ripper-plus/README.md

 Anyway, ripper-plus turns all method-call `:var_ref` nodes into `zcall` nodes; the node structure is otherwise unchanged.

 The truth is, everybody who is using Ripper right now *should* be doing *all* of this.
 Anything short, and you have bugs.
 [Laser](https://github.com/michaeledgar/laser/) has bugs as a result.
-It's a pain in the ass to get it all right. `ripper-plus` probably has bugs - I'm not gonna lie.
-So hopefully, in Ruby 1.9.x, this will be the default.
+It's a pain in the ass to get it all right. `ripper-plus` probably has bugs - I'm not gonna lie, I found one while writing this.
+But I'm pretty damn sure it's solid.
+Hopefully, in Ruby 1.9.x, this will be the default.
 For now, you *should* use ripper-plus.

 ## Contributing to ripper-plus